janraj/Networking/sftp/README.md

 ## Deploy sftp micro service on a kubernetes cluster

 As a first setp we are dploying the SFTP micro service on kubernetes.
 Please refer [here](/sftp.yaml) to see the SFTP application yaml.

 ### Understand the SFTP Yaml

+SFTP yaml contains service and deployment kinds which runs on namespace called ```sftp```.
+Service is exposed on port 22.
+Deployment section contains an arg field which is used for setting up username and password.

-#### Seeting user and password.
+#### Creating user and password.

-In thsi example we have used args field for setting the username and password.
-We can even securly set password for SFTP container by using env PASSWORD.
+In this example, we have used ```args``` field for setting the username and password.
+We can even securly set password for SFTP container by using ```env PASSWORD```.

 #### Volume Mount